roneilr/dogecoin-python/sphinx/source/examples.rst

         print "Account does not have enough funds available!"

-Retrieve general server information with :func:`~bitcoinrpc.connection.BitcoinConnection.getinfo` and print some statistics:
+Retrieve general server information with :func:`~dogecoinrpc.connection.DogecoinConnection.getinfo` and print some statistics:

 ::